rthiago/cv/index.md

 ## Specializations

-- 12 years experience in PHP
+- 13 years experience in PHP
-- Python, C#, Javascript, and front-end development
+- Also experience in Python, C# and Javascript development
 - MySQL, MS-SQL, PostgreSQL, and MongoDB
 - SQL query debugging, and optimization
 - Linux, Git, shell script, docker, and other devops tools
-- OOP, TDD/Unittest, CI/CD, Scrum, Agile, Async, REST
+- OOP, TDD/Unittest, CI/CD, Scrum, Agile, REST
 - Django, Laravel, and other frameworks